Categories: Research papers

 New Trends and Industry Expectations

-A joint report from KPMG and the Indian Federation of Sports Gaming (2019) reveals that online gaming revenues have doubled over the past four years, now reach INR 43.8 bn (2018; ~ EUR 0.5 bn), and are projected to reach INR 118.8 bn by 2022 (EUR 1.34 bn).
+A joint report from KPMG and the Indian Federation of Sports Gaming (2019) reveals that online gaming revenues have doubled over the past four years, reaching INR 43.8 bn (~ EUR 0.5 bn), and are projected to account for INR 118.8 bn by 2022 (EUR 1.34 bn).
 Despite this, estimates report annual loss of tax revenue for up to EUR 2.15 bln due to illegal activities.

 We are, however, increasingly limiting our discourse to mobile gaming when considering any forms of online gaming in India.
 Understandably so: its telecommunications industry is the “fastest growing surpassing Japan” to become the third largest smartphone market in the world and second by number of users.
 India’s digital economy is essentially “mobile first” and foremost.

 The dominant share of gaming revenue quoted above (89%) is driven by the increase in the sheer number of online gamers, a tenfold rise over the past eight years.
-Smartphone users are estimated at 530 mln in 2019.
-The mobile gaming market alone is expected to top USD 1.1 bln by the end of this year (with the number of gaming users estimated to reach 638 million also in 2020, although across all platforms).
+Smartphone users are estimated at 760 mln in 2021.
+The mobile gaming market alone is already above USD 1 bln (with the number of gaming users estimated to have reached 638 million by the end of 2020, although across all platforms).
 Notably, apart from the much cheaper data rates and user-friendly apps, India has seen a considerable rise in women gamers as well.

 This overall trend has prompted an increased investment in marketing and development of mobile gaming.
-With the industry currently worth more than USD 890 mln, we have seen a red-hot growth in mobile gaming development companies in India: reported at just 20 in 2010, surpassing 250 in 2018 – out of which more than 100 are Real Money Gaming (RMG) operators.
+We have seen a red-hot growth in mobile gaming development companies in India: reported at just 20 in 2010, surpassing 250 in 2018 – out of which more than 100 are Real Money Gaming (RMG) operators.